Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer: Sample-based Krylov quantum diagonalization

 These last two algorithms have the distinctive property that, like SCI, they work by building up a subspace spanned by computational basis states or configurations (we will use the latter term, for brevity).
 This means that, unlike other quantum diagonalization algorithms, the projection of the Hamiltonian onto those configurations as well as the subsequent diagonalization can both be carried out classically~--- the quantum computer is only used to identify the configurations in the first place.
-This gives SQD and SKQD a pair of properties that, together, make them unique among quantum diagonalization algorithms: \begin{enumerate} \item Output energies are classically verifiable, by projecting and diagonalizing on the basis of configurations, which has polynomial size. \item Output energies are variational up to the precision of the \emph{classical} diagonalization. \end{enumerate} These two properties imply that, if one of these quantum algorithms yields a lower energy for some problem than any classical algorithm is able to achieve with equivalent cost, this will constitute an unconditional and classically verifiable quantum advantage~\cite{lanes2025framework}.
+This gives SQD and SKQD the pair of properties mentioned in the main text that, together, make them unique among quantum diagonalization algorithms: \begin{enumerate} \item Output energies are classically verifiable, by projecting and diagonalizing on the basis of configurations, which has polynomial size. \item Output energies are variational up to the precision of the \emph{classical} diagonalization. \end{enumerate} These two properties imply that, if one of these quantum algorithms yields a lower energy for some problem than any classical algorithm is able to achieve with equivalent cost, this will constitute an unconditional and classically verifiable quantum advantage~\cite{lanes2025framework}.

 The price that is paid for these advantages is that SQD and SKQD are limited to sparse approximations of ground states, since by definition a state that can be represented in a polynomial-sized subset of the computational basis within exponential total dimension is sparse in that basis.
 In spite of this limitation, the fact that they can in principle yield unconditional and verifiable quantum advantage makes them very appealing.
-SKQD has an additional property beyond SQD that increases its appeal still further: under a handful of conditions that we discuss in detail in \Cref{sec:skqd_intro}, it can be proven to converge systematically to a sparse ground state~\cite{yu2025quantum}.

-In this work, we present a scheme for constructing a class of local Hamiltonians that explicitly satisfy the conditions for efficient convergence of the SKQD method.
-This construction also gives us access to the exact ground state and its support in the computational basis, as well as the exact ground state energy.
-As discussed above, neither of these is necessary to rank candidate solutions of sparse ground state problems, since energies are variational and classically verifiable.
-Having the exact solutions in hand additionally permits us to know accurate our results are.